-The Green Belt is a designation for land around certain towns, cities and large built-up areas, which aims to keep the land permanently or largely undeveloped.
-The purposes of the green belt are to:
+Green Belt is a designation for land around certain towns, cities and large built-up areas, which aims to keep the land permanently or largely undeveloped.
+The purposes of Green Belt are to:

-- preserve the setting and special character of historic towns
+- preserve the setting and special character of historic towns; and

 Green Belt is identified in the local authority’s development plan (usually its local plan although some minor boundary changes can be made in neighbourhood plans).
 The relevant policy guidance on designated green belts can be found in the National Planning Policy Framework (NPPF) NPPF chapter 13 - Protecting Green Belt land.
 The NPPF is clear that, once established, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of the development plan.

 Green Belts are intended to be of a permanent nature, and there is a strong presumption against development which is considered ‘inappropriate’ within them.
-Generally development which harms the open character of the green belt or conflicts with the purposes for including land within it is considered inappropriate.
-Details of development which is considered inappropriate is available in the NPPF and your Local Planning Authority’s Local Plan.
+Generally, development which harms the open character of Green Belt or conflicts with the purposes for including land within it is considered inappropriate.

 The construction of new buildings is generally regarded as inappropriate development.
 However, there are some exceptions which are explained within the NPPF.